quanqixian/EVHttpServer/doc/doxygen/MainPage.md

 # Introduction

-EVHttpServer is an http server implemented by encapsulating libevent using c++11, It provides:
+EVHttp Server is just an http server implemented by encapsulating libevent using c++, It provides:

 - Simpler api